edisonywh/committee/README.md

 They all look great, but all hinges on using `config.exs` to do configuration <sup>*Now that I'm writing this out, I realised I'm the outlier here..*</sup>, which works, but I decided to be a little bit more creative, and take this Elixir thing a step further.

-Thus born `Committee`, which allows you to write any Elixir code in a `commit.exs` file, because why not?
+Thus born `Committee`, which allows you to write any Elixir code in a `.committee.exs` file, because why not?

 > <sup>1</sup> This is not always the case, you can change the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) to run your code with other shell/languages, such as `ruby`.